ohler55/oj/README.md

 ### Release 1.0.4

- - Fixed bug that did not allow symbols as keys in :compat mode
+ - Fixed bug that did not allow symbols as keys in :compat mode.

 ## <a name="description">Description</a>